xythobuz/xythobuz.github.io/input/blog/2023/2023_08_02_dampfmaschine.md

 %-->

 Most of the steam-engine-related parts are put into my cellar space for now.
-This include ~35kg coal, cleaning tools and a multitude of spare or unused parts.
+This includes ~35kg coal, cleaning tools and a multitude of spare or unused parts.
 Also some tools from the steam-engine-shed.

 <!--%